Susquehanna River Bridge (Interstate 76)

-The Susquehanna River Bridge carries Interstate 76 (Pennsylvania Turnpike) across the Susquehanna River between Dauphin and York County near Harrisburg, Pennsylvania.
+The Susquehanna River Bridge carries the Pennsylvania Turnpike (Interstate 76) across the Susquehanna River between Dauphin and York County near Harrisburg, Pennsylvania.

 History

 The original structure was built as a steel girder bridge with concrete piers.
 The steel was provided from a plant operated by Bethlehem Steel, directly adjacent to the turnpike in Steelton, Pennsylvania.
 It was opened to traffic in 1950.